akashsonowal/akashsonowal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Firstly, big thank you :pray: for visiting my profile.
+Big thank you :pray: for visiting my profile.

 I am an analyst, software engineer by practice.
 I am currently pursuing my Masters in Industrial and Management Engineering at IIT Kanpur, India.